birdrapp/blog/content/post/whats-the-big-idea.md

 ### Lists

 Birding is all about keeping lists.
 One of the must-have lists for birders is the life list.
 For a UK birder, this is the list of birds that you have seen within the UK shores since you started birding.
-Serious birders will have see upwards of 400 species.
+Serious birders will have seen upwards of 400 species.
 Once you get more into birding you might start finding you keep year lists, garden lists, lists specific to a particular county etc. Most applications, and [BirdLists](http://birdlists.me/) is no exception, place the onus of maintaining these lists on you.
 This can become a burden.

 #### Smart Lists